ezrichards/ezrichards.github.io/content/posts/were-in-the-wrong-moment.md

 +++

 **August 20th, 2011:** Marc Andreessen [proclaims](https://a16z.com/why-software-is-eating-the-world/) 'Software
 is eating the world.'
-That was just over ten years ago.
+That was over ten years ago.
 Today, software is still eating the world, but this is no longer a broad proclamation nor surprise to anyone.
 In the years that followed, software would become integral to our daily lives, business, and attention.

 ## My Story

-As I learned more about computer science through my degrees, I was constantly reminded of times gone by.
+As I learned and continue to learn more about computer science through my degrees, I was constantly reminded of times gone by.
 I had professors who had lived through the rise of computer science; who invented network systems ground up, pioneered research in their fields and had advisors from the previous generation who invented modern systems that we know today.
 I am